billyc/billyc.github.io/moia.md

 At the end of the simulation, the code prints out some sanity checks; for example, the list of DRT requests in each vehicle should be zero.

 Finally, the pooling ratio is calculated.
 My code results in 460 pooled trips out of 653 total trips, for a pooling rate of 0.70444.
+This does **not** take into account the zero-passenger "deadhead" trips where the driver is simply moving the car to pick up a passenger.

 The KPIs are printed to the screen and are also output to `KPIs.csv` in case these values are expected to be piped into a larger data analysis framework.